sosgasm/ArcaPie/README.md

 ![Cutout for monitor](https://www.prisamsterdam.com/p_dcim/arcapie/arcapie02.jpg)

 ##### Cut out six rectangles to create the box:
-* With a table saw, cut out 2 rectangles with the following  dimensions: 23.5cm x 35.3cm, 2 rectangles with dimensions 10cm x 35.3cm and another two with dimensions 10cm x 23cm
+* Using a table saw,I cut out 2 rectangles with the following  dimensions: 23.5cm x 35.3cm, 2 rectangles with dimensions 10cm x 35.3cm and another two with dimensions 10cm x 23cm
 * Smoothen them with sandpaper
 * Take one of the plywood with dimensions 23.5cm x 36.3cm
 * Lay the front on the monitor on the plank to draw the outline